databrary/policies/agreement-annex-III.md

-Databrary does not require prior research ethics board or IRB approval for an Authorized Investigator to be granted access to the system or to use Databrary\'s shared resources for non-research, educational, or pre-research uses.
-However, in signing the Databrary Access Agreement, all Authorized Investigators promise to secure research ethics approval whenever their use of Databrary requires it under the Institution\'s policies.
+Databrary does not require prior research ethics board or IRB approval for an Authorized Investigator to be granted access to the system or to use Databrary's shared resources for non-research, educational, or pre-research uses.
+However, in signing the Databrary Access Agreement, all Authorized Investigators promise to secure research ethics approval whenever their use of Databrary requires it under the Institution's policies.

 Non-research, educational, or pre-research use cases may not require